rdentato/vrg/README.md

   - `vrg.h` - for defining functions with a variable number of argument in a simpler way than `stdarg.h`
   - `cli.h` - for defining Command Line Interfaces (with commands and options)

+To incorporate them in your project, use the headers in the `dist/` directory.